8th June 2020: Access to MX beamlines is currently operating under new guidelines. Please read carefully.

-The beamsize can be focussed from 10 x 5 to 110 x 100 microns across the available energy range.
+The beamsize can be focussed from 10 x 5 µm2 to 110 x 100 µm2 (h x v) across the available energy range.
+On request smaller beams in the vertical direction are possible.
+This will primarily depend on the working wavelength.

 All MX beamlines use SPINE standard pins and Unipucks from cryocooled samples.
 The beamline can be accessed remotely.